 Scabby mouth is a disease caused by a virus that is common in sheep and goats and some other ruminants.
-This diseases is referred to as contagious ecthyma, or orf in humans.
-Scabby mouth is very contagious among sheep and most commonly is detected by a scab appearing on the mouth, muzzle, teats, legs or feet (see photo).
+This disease is referred to as contagious ecthyma, or orf in humans.
+Scabby mouth is very contagious among sheep and is most commonly detected by a scab appearing on the mouth, muzzle, teats, legs or feet (see photo).

 Farmers and farm workers can catch scabby mouth when they have an abrasion that comes into contact with infected animals.
 They can also be infected accidentally when handling the Scabby mouth vaccine.
 Human to human transmission is extremely rare.

 Once infected, people have life time immunity.
 No medical treatment is required for this virus.
 Normal wound management – keep the wound clean and covered – will see the orf heal in 4-6 weeks.

 - Red papules or lesions, usually on hands or arms (under the armpit for shearers from holding feet under their arms)